merenlab/anvio.org/_includes/install/dev_link_conda_codebase.md

 ```

 {:.warning}
 If you are using `zsh` by default these may not work.
 If you run into a trouble here or especially if you figure out a way to make it work both for `zsh` and `bash`, please let us know.
+To use `bash` to make the above command work, first run this `exec bash` command.
+Then re-run the command above.
+To go back to `zsh` you can run `exec zsh` command.

 If everything worked, you should be able to type the following commands in a new terminal and see similar outputs: